nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 2. Class Numbers are currently limited to tutorials that begin with T. We plan to allow Class Numbers to be any sensible alphanumeric string, such as `R15` and `SG06`.
 3. Clicking on a student in the student list currently highlights the student's card.
 We plan to disable this interaction as it affects the visibility of the student's contact details and visualised graphs.
 4. Class Participation is currently limited to being true or false for each tutorial session.
 We plan to allow Class Participation to be an enum level instead, such as `NONE`, `MINIMAL`, `SUFFICIENT`, `ACTIVE`, `VERY_ACTIVE` etc. to allow for better representation of student's efforts in class.
+5. Users currently can only search for basic student information.
+We plan to allow users to search based on class information in the future.
+For example, users can search for students with a certain grade or attendance percentage.
+6. The lookup command currently does not check for invalid fields.
+We plan to add field validation to the lookup command in the future.